bh-premnath-git/innoverpaymentservice/README.md

 - **Redis 7** provides a lightweight cache/message store on `localhost:6379`.
 - **Redpanda** serves as the Kafka-compatible event broker with a single-node developer configuration bound to `localhost:9092` and persisted in a named volume.

+## Resource limits and local tuning
+The default `docker-compose.yml` now applies conservative CPU and memory caps to each container using `deploy.resources.limits`.
+The anchors defined near the top of the file (`x-default-deploy`, `x-worker-deploy`, `x-support-deploy`, etc.) describe the limits that are shared by common container types (HTTP APIs, Celery workers, infrastructure services, and databases).
+Adjust these anchors to change the limits globally for each service category, or override an individual service by editing its `deploy` block directly.
+The values are intentionally modest so that the entire stack can run on a developer laptop; if you need more headroom for load testing, increase the `cpus` and `memory` values and restart the affected containers with `docker compose up -d <service>`.
+Remember that Docker Compose will ignore these settings outside of Swarm mode but Docker will still honour the cgroup constraints when the stack is running locally.

 ## Identity and API gateway
 The identity layer is prewired so that local OAuth/OIDC flows work out of the box: